openenergymonitor/guide/source/setup/local.markdown

 It is also possible to install our open source emoncms software on your own remote server, we have a nice installation script to help with this for use with Debian systems, see [EmonScripts](https://github.com/openenergymonitor/EmonScripts).

-## {% linkable_title 1.
-Emoncms Inputs %}
+---

 For application specific input processing see:

 - [Applications > Home Energy](/applications/home-energy)
 - [Applications > Solar PV](/applications/solar-pv).

-The following describes a generic example of configuring an emonpi power input.
+The following describes a generic example of configuring an emoncms input, e.g an emonpi power input.

 1. Start by logging in to your emonPi/emonBase [http://emonpi/](http://emonpi/) (or local IP address)
 2. Navigate to `Setup > Inputs`